 There are a few things to keep in mind when redeeming Etihad Guest miles on American:

-- There shouldn’t be fuel surcharges, but the taxes may be a bit higher than if booking through American; it shouldn’t be too substantial, but don’t expect them to exactly match what American charges
+- There shouldn’t be fuel surcharges, but the taxes and fees may be a bit higher than if booking through American; it shouldn’t be too substantial, but don’t expect them to exactly match what American charges

 - You have to book these awards by phone, and Etihad’s call center can be a bit frustrating to deal with